-Police detained Belarusian journalist Katsiaryna Andreyeva in November 2020 while she was reporting live on protest actions in Minsk.
+Police detained Belarusian journalist Katsiaryna Andreyeva in November 2020 while she was reporting live on protests in Minsk, the capital.
 A court charged her with “organizing and preparing of actions that grossly violate public order” and placed her in pretrial detention for two months.
-She was one of dozens of journalists detained for documenting widespread demonstrations in the second half of 2020 calling on President Aleksandr Lukashenko to resign.
+In February 2021, a court sentenced her to two years in jail.
+In July 2022, another court convicted her of treason and sentenced her to eight additional years in prison.
+She was one of dozens of journalists detained for documenting nationwide protests after the disputed August 2020 presidential election calling on President Aleksandr Lukashenko to resign.

-On November 15, 2020, police arrested Andreyeva and her colleague, camerawoman Daria Chultsova, while the journalists were conducting a live video broadcast for Belsat TV from a 14th floor apartment located above Chervyakova street (known by the Belarusian opposition as “The Square of Changes”) in Minsk, the capital, according to news reports.
-The journalists were broadcasting clashes between security officials and the defenders of a memorial to Roman Bandarenka that were taking place at the street below, according to that report.
-Bandarenka was a Belarusian man who died on November 12 due to head trauma allegedly inflicted by law enforcement officers, according to news reports.
+Police arrested Andreyeva and her colleague, camerawoman Daria Chultsova, on November 15, 2020, while the journalists were conducting a live video broadcast for Belsat TV from a 14th-floor apartment located above Chervyakova street (known by the Belarusian opposition as “The Square of Changes”) in Minsk.
+The journalists were broadcasting street clashes between security officials and the defenders of a memorial to Raman Bandarenka, according to a Belsat TV report.
+Bandarenka was a Belarusian man who had died on November 12 from head trauma allegedly inflicted by law enforcement officers.

-On November 20, 2020, a court charged Andreyeva with “organizing and preparing of actions that grossly violate public order,” and placed her in pretrial detention for two months, according to news reports and Haretski.
-If found guilty, she faces up to three years in prison, according to the Belarusian criminal code.
+Three days later, a court charged Andreyeva with “organizing and preparing of actions that grossly violate public order” and placed her in pretrial detention for two months, according to the Belsat report and Haretski.
+That charge provides for a maximum penalty of four years in prison, according to Article 342, Part 1, of the Belarusian criminal code.

-Andreyeva was taken to the Minsk hospital No. 9, guarded by police officers, where the doctors prescribed her mandatory rest and a consultation with a neurologist the following day; however, she was not granted that consultation, and on the same day she was returned to the police department, according to those reports and Ilyash.
-On November 16, she was transported to the Center for the Isolation of Offenders, informally known as the Akrestsin detention center, in Minsk, according to those reports.
+Andreyeva was taken under guard to the Minsk hospital No. 9, where doctors prescribed her mandatory rest and a consultation with a neurologist the following day, according to those sources.
+However, she was returned to the police department the same day and did not see a neurologist before being taken to Minsk’s Center for the Isolation of Offenders, informally known as the Akrestsin detention center, on November 16, 2020.